classgraph/classgraph/README.md

 ./mvnw -Dmaven.test.skip=true package
 ```

 This will allow you to build a local SNAPSHOT jar for each of the five modules, in that module's `target/` directory.
 Alternatively, use `./mvnw -Dmaven.test.skip=true install` to build the SNAPSHOT jars and then copy them into your local repository, so that you can use them in your Maven projects.
-Note that may need to do `./mvnw dependency:resolve` in your project if you overwrite an older snapshot with a newer one.
+Note that you may need to do `./mvnw dependency:resolve` in your project if you overwrite an older snapshot with a newer one.

 `./mvnw -U` updates from remote repositories and may overwrite your local artifact.
 But you can always change the `artifactId` or the `groupId` of your local ClassGraph build to place your local build artifact in another location within your local repository.